 Archaeologists Do?, an interactive module about

-Projectile Point Types and Lithic Types.
-This interactive module provides information and stunning images of 44 projectile point types applicable to Virginia and 47 lithic types from Virginia and surrounding states.
+Projectile Point Types and Lithic Types: Provides information and images of 44 projectile point types applicable to Virginia, and 47 lithic types from Virginia and surrounding states.
 The point types may be sorted by time period and general shape.
-A timeline chart further enhances the ability to envision point relationships.
+Also features a timeline to show point relationships.
 The lithics may be sorted by type of stone or by general location.
-A Google map presents the lithic-type locations.
-Reference and publication sections are included in the module.
+(Reference and publication sections are included in the module.)

-Collections.
-DHR maintains a repository in Richmond that contains more than 5 million archaeological artifacts recovered from sites in Virginia.
-Follow the link to find out about services provided at the DHR Curation Facility.
+Collections: DHR maintains a repository in Richmond that contains more than 5 million archaeological artifacts recovered from sites in Virginia.
+Follow the link to information about services DHR provides at its Curation Facility.

-Regional Archaeology Programs.
-Most of the department’s archaeological survey, field, and technical assistance activities are conducted from our regional offices.
-If you have questions pertaining to local archaeology, need help identifying or managing an archaeological site, or need educational information or speakers about area archaeology, contact the archaeologist who serves your region:
+Regional Archaeology Programs: Most of the department’s archaeological survey, field, and technical assistance activities are conducted from our three regional offices.
+If you have questions pertaining to local archaeology, need help identifying or managing an archaeological site, or require educational information or speakers about area archaeology, contact the archaeologist who serves your region:

-Archaeology and Environmental Review.
-Both state and federal laws and procedures require that significant archaeological sites be identified and considered in a variety of public projects.
+Archaeology and Environmental Review: Both state and federal laws and procedures require that significant archaeological sites be identified and considered in a variety of public projects.
 In fact, more archaeological survey and excavation projects are conducted in Virginia as a result of these laws than for any other purpose.
 As the State Historic Preservation Office (SHPO), DHR assists federal and state agencies in meeting their responsibility to take historic properties into account in planning and carrying out their projects.
-The reports resulting from these efforts to identify, evaluate, and treat historic properties are available in the DHR archives.
-Visit the Environmental Review section of this website, for more information.
+The reports resulting from these efforts to identify, evaluate, and treat historic properties are available in the DHR Archives.

 Registering Archaeological Sites.
 In order to obtain an official state site number and incorporate information into our archives and mapping systems, archaeological sites must be registered.
-Professional archaeologists must record archaeological sites in Virginia in DHR's Data Sharing System (DSS).
+Professional archaeologists must record archaeological sites in Virginia in DHR's V-CRIS (Virginia Cultural Resource Information System).
 Non-professionals wishing to record archaeological information may contact the Archaeology Inventory Manager, Jolene Smith.
-Please note: The Archaeology Site Inventory Form will no longer be accepted for registering archaeological sites.